 Christopher Gallati, MD

-Christopher Gallati is a PGY6 neurosurgical resident.
+Christopher Gallati, Chief Resident in neurosurgery.
 He attended medical school at Mercer University School of Medicine, was nominated to AOA as a junior and graduated in 2008.
 He graduated in 2004 from Westminster College with a BS in Chemistry.
 He plans on pursuing a career as a general neurosurgeon with a subspecialty interest in spine.
 His current research focus is in stroke.
 His hometown is Newnan, Georgia.
 In his free time, he enjoys snowboarding at Bristol mountain, playing hockey with fellow residents and researchers, and hiking the canal trails with his wife and their dogs.

 Eric Hintz, MD

-Eric Hintz is a PGY6 resident in neurosurgery.
+Eric Hintz, Chief Resident in neurosurgery.
 He attended medical school at the University of North Carolina at Chapel Hill (’08).
 He graduated from The College of New Jersey in 2003 with a BS in Biology and minors in Chemistry, Psychiatry, and Philosophy.
 His clinical interests include Tumor, Functional, and Pediatric neurosurgery.
 His research focuses on the application of functional MRI to a variety of neurosurgical patient populations.
 He considers Wyckoff, New Jersey home.
 He currently lives in Rochester with his wife Soraya and children Eleanor and Grayson.
 When not working, he enjoys spending time with his family, cooking, and watching sports.

 Matthew Dashnaw, MD